irenekchen/Image-Captioning-with-Conditioned-LSTM-Generators/README.md

 Constructing a basic image captioning system using an LSTM encoder-decoder model, with a pre-trained Convolution Neural Network (CNN) trained on an object detection task to compute image embeddings.

 Components of LSTM encoder-decoder model:
-* Create matrices of image representations using an off-the-shelf image encoder.
+* Matrices of image representations using an off-the-shelf image encoder.
 * Read and preprocess the image captions.
 * Write a generator function that returns one training instance (input/output sequence pair) at a time.
 * Train an LSTM language generator on the caption data.